rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 from there.

 On Windows, download the installer, `Rancher.Desktop.Setup.2.0.0-alpha.1.msi`, and run it.
-Install WSL2 first if you have not already; 2.0 runs its Linux VM through WSL2, just as Rancher Desktop 1.x does.
+Install WSL2 first if you haven't already; 2.0 runs its Linux VM through WSL2, just as Rancher Desktop 1.x does.

 On Linux, install from our RPM or DEB repositories[^linux], or run the AppImage,